Large Scale Time-Series Representation Learning via Simultaneous Low and High Frequency Feature Bootstrapping: Introduction

-\begin{itemize} \item We propose simple yet efficient and novel method which can work without a large pool of labelled data.
-It is a non-contrastive self-supervised learning which does not require negative pairs to learn representation.
+\begin{itemize} \item We propose a novel non-contrastive SSL method for analyzing the time-series data, which is simple yet effective and can work without a large pool of labeled data.

-\item Our method can capture low and high frequency time varying features at the same time.
+\item Our method can capture low- and high-frequency features at the same time.
 It uses MLP and TCN heads which capture temporal dependencies at various scales in a complementary manner to learn effective representations.

-\item We perform extensive experiments using five wide range of real-world time-series datasets.
-Experimental results show that the learned representations are effective for downstream tasks under linear evaluation as well as semi-supervised evaluation setting.
+\item We perform extensive experiments using a wide range of real-world time-series datasets.
+Experimental results show that the learned representations are effective for downstream tasks under both linear evaluation and semi-supervised settings of SSL. \end{itemize}